Lollover45/data-engineering-project/README.md

-# The repository for data engineering project for group 7 on the topic of Health of bee populations in US countys.
+# The repository for the data engineering project for group 7 on the topic of the health of bee populations in US counties.

 ## Team members